Rivukis/AutoEquatable/README.md

 ## Conforming to AutoEquatableEnum

-Enums are not allowed to conform to AutoEquatable and doing so will result in a fatal error.
+Enums are not allowed to conform to `AutoEquatable` and doing so will result in a fatal error.
 This is because enums aren't as friendly as the other object types.
-Instead use AutoEquatableEnum and use `areAssociatedValuesEqual()` to compare all associated values at once.
+Instead use `AutoEquatableEnum` and use `areAssociatedValuesEqual()` to compare all associated values at once.

 ### Enums without associated values

-An enum that does not have any associated value on any case conform to Equatable by default.
+An enum that does not have any associated value on any case conform to `Equatable` by default.
 Thanks Swift!

-In this case, simply conform to AutoEquatableEnum.
+In this case, simply conform to `AutoEquatableEnum`.

 ```swift
 enum GenericEnum: AutoEquatableEnum {